 The risk of WM goes up with age.
 It is rare among people younger than 50 years old.

-WM is more common among whites than among African Americans.
-In contrast, multiple myeloma is about twice as common among African Americans as white Americans.
+WM is more common among White people than among African Americans.
+In contrast, multiple myeloma is about twice as common among African Americans as White Americans.
 The reasons for these differences are not known.

 Men are more likely than women to develop this disease.
 The reason for this is not known.